Resources

 ADD-ON PRIZE OPPORTUNITY

-This optional add-on prize category will identify one winner to sign with Brian Goldberg, agent with WPA.
+This optional add-on prize category will grant one eligible writer the opportunity to work with Development Partner Megan Yeargin.

-This optional add-on prize category will identify one winner to sign with Brian Goldberg, agent with WPA.
-Only projects submitted to the ScreenCraft TV Competition AND that select this add-on are eligible for consideration in this category.
-Additionally, all projects that place in the Top 10 of the competition will automatically be considered.
+This unique add-on benefit is separate from the ScreenCraft TV Pilot Competition prizes and placements.
+Only projects submitted to the ScreenCraft TV Pilot Competition AND that select this add-on are eligible for consideration.
+Additionally, all projects that place in the Finalist round of the competition will automatically be considered.

 TV Pilot Articles